How to Play Texas Hold'em

 The Showdown

 If two or more players remain after the final betting round, they reveal their cards.
 The player with the best five-card hand wins the pot.
+See what happens at a showdown for the full order of reveal, tiebreaker rules, and what happens when hands are identical.

 If everyone folds except one player at any point during the hand, that player wins the pot without showing cards.